 Stock Status

 Year of Most Recent Assessment -

 Reference Points Management Target: 40% B 0

-Soft Limit: $20\% B_0$
+Soft Limit: 20% B 0

 Hard Limit: $10\% B_0$

 Overfishing threshold: Not established

 Status in relation to Target Unknown

 Status in relation to Limits Unknown

 Status in relation to Overfishing -

 Historical Stock Status Trajectory and Current Status

--

 Fishery and Stock Trends

-Recent Trend in Biomass or -
+Recent Trend in Biomass or Proxy -

+Recent Trend in Fishing Intensity or -

 Proxy

-Recent Trend in Fishing -

-Intensity or Proxy

 Other Abundance Indices -

-Trends in Other Relevant -
+Trends in Other Relevant Indicators

-Indicators or Variables
+or Variables -

-Projections and Prognosis

-Stock Projections or Prognosis It is not known whether catches at the level of the current

-TACCs or recent catch levels are sustainable in the long-term.

-Probability of Current Catch or Soft Limit: Unknown

-TACC causing Biomass to Hard Limit: Unknown
+Projections and Prognosis Stock Projections or Prognosis It is not known whether catches at the level of the current TACCs or recent catch levels are sustainable in the long-term.
+Probability of Current Catch or TACC causing Biomass to remain below or to decline below Limits Soft Limit: Unknown Hard Limit: Unknown

-remain below or to decline

-below Limits

-JACK MACKERALS (JMA)
+JACK MACKERELS (JMA)

-Probability of Current Catch or -
+Probability of Current Catch or

-TACC causing Overfishing to
+TACC causing Overfishing to -

 continue or to commence

+Assessment Methodology and Evaluation

-Assessment Methodology and E Level 4: Low information evaluation - there are only data on
+Assessment Type Level 4: Low information evaluation - there are only data on

-Assessment Type

-other fishery indicators.
+catch and TACC, with no other fishery indicators.
 Catch is

-qualified with species proportions estimates from MPI observer data.
+qualified with species proportions estimates from MPI observer

+data.
 Some length-frequency information is available.

 Assessment Method -

 Assessment Dates Latest assessment: - Next assessment: -

 Overall assessment quality rank

-Main data inputs (rank) Species proportions
+Main data inputs (rank) -

-• • • • estimates

 Data not used (rank) -

 Changes to Model Structure and -

 Assumptions

 Major Sources of Uncertainty -

-O

-Qualifying Comments

--

-F:-h14:

-Fishery Interactions ve comprised a high percentage of T .
+,